top of page

 DJ Hills (they/them) is a cross-genre writer for the page, stage, and screen.

-A queer and genderqueer artist, DJ seeks to create and collaborate on art that works intentionally and explicitly to diversify the voices and experiences audiences and readers encounter.
+A queer and non-binary artist, DJ seeks to create and collaborate on art that works intentionally and explicitly to elevate historically excluded voices and experiences.

-Their poetry chapbook Leaving Earth was published by Split Rock Press in Fall 2022.
+Their poetry chapbook Leaving Earth was published by Split Rock Press.
 Other writing appears most recently in Tiny Molecules, The Worcester Review, and The Thalweg.

-DJ received the Kratz Fellowship in Creative Writing from Goucher College, allowing them to live briefly in New Orleans where they wrote a cycle of poems inspired by the lives and culture of the Gulf Coast.
-In 2019, DJ was named a fellow for the Horticulture Playwrights Workshop, for which they wrote a play exploring the intersections of queerness, rural America, and the trauma of place.
+DJ was part of the inaugural cohort of Jeremy O. Harris' Substratum writer's residency.
+As a fellow for the Horticulture Playwrights Workshop, DJ wrote a play exploring the intersections of queerness, rural America, and the trauma of place.
+They received the Kratz Fellowship in Creative Writing from Goucher College, allowing them to live briefly in New Orleans where they wrote a cycle of poems inspired by the lives and culture of the Gulf Coast.

 DJ was proudly born and raised in the shadow of the Appalachians.
 They currently live in Los Angeles.